Directors face five challenges in making decisions:

-#1 Have the directors agreed upon what decision are most critical and what are the criteria?
+#1 Have the directors agreed upon which decisions are most critical, and agreed upon the criteria for selecting those decisions?

 - 34% agreed their board fully comprehended strategies.